Skip to content

 Setting limits#

-Limits can be set at three levels:
+Limits can be set at four levels:

 Level Scope Example